rockettheme/docs/Docs/joomla/extensions/roksprocket/headlines_mode.md

     2. **Display Limit** The amount of articles to show when rendering.
 [17%, 27%]
     3. **Label Text** This is where you input the text you wish to appear as the label preceding the headlines text.
 [23%, 27%]
     4. **Preview Length** This option sets the amount of words you wish to limit the preview to within the module's article display.
 [29%, 27%]
-    5. **Arrow Navigation** This option configures the arrow naviagtion behavior in the module.
+    5. **Arrow Navigation** This option configures the arrow navigation behavior in the module.
 [35%, 27%]
     6. **Animation**  This dropdown gives you the ability to set the type of animation that happens during transitions from one feature to the next.
 [40%, 27%]
     7. **Autoplay** Sets whether you want the module to start rolling through headlines automatically when the page loads, or to await a command from the visitor.
 [45%, 27%]
     8. **Autoplay Delay** Sets the amount of time between cycled headlines in the module.
 The longer this delay (in seconds), the longer a single article will be featured in the module.
 [51%, 27%]